-The best quality care is only part of the success of an assisted living community.
-Without proper finance and budget controls in place, communities cannot maintain proper standards of practice and care.
-Learn how to establish healthy policies and procedures around budget development, accounting practices, financial reporting, and measures.
-Guidance on how to read financial statements and measure operational margins, cash on hand, staffing, and expenses will be provided.
+Budget and Finance-Making Cents of it All Stuart Brown, Presenter around budget development, accounting practices, financial reporting, and measures.
+Guidance on how to read financial statements and measure operational margins, cash in hand, staffing, and expenses will be provided.
 Learn methods to improve financial performance, how to implement internal controls, and what safeguards to utilize for the protection of assets.
+You will also learn how to review contracts and purchasing agreements to ensure proper supply chain, management of pricing, ordering, shipping, receiving, inventory control, and how to maximize group purchasing options.
+Regarding staffing, a review of payroll practices and staffing measures and ratio will be provided.
+Learn how to what safeguards to utilize for the protection of assets.
 You will also learn how to review contracts and purchasing agreements to ensure proper supply chain, management of pricing, ordering, shipping, receiving, inventory control, and how to maximize group purchasing options.
 Regarding staffing, a review of payroll practices and staffing measures and ratio will be provided.
 Learn how to adjust staffing based on occupancy and acuity to ensure good quality care as well as financial health.
 Regarding residents, you will learn about resident trust accounts and how to ensure everything is in proper order for each resident.
 Focus will also be placed on financial analysis to identify trends and practices that lead to success.
 Learn how to monitor changes in the profession that impact financial health.